cgruver/che-podman-demo/README.md

    EOF
    ```

-   __Note:__ This BuildConfig has an inline Dockerfile that our image will be built from.
+   __Note:__ This BuildConfig has an inline Containerfile that our image will be built from.
 The output image will be `podman-basic:latest` and will be associated with the ImageStream we created.

 1. Build the image: